-Following on from last month’s article introducing the various costs associated with health problems, I thought I would start with something apparently fairly simple – ingrowing toenails.
-However they can be far from simple.
+Following on from last month’s article introducing the various costs associated with health problems, I thought I would start with something apparently relatively simple – ingrowing toenails.
+However, they can be far from simple.
 In my days as NHS Diabetic Foot Specialist, I was involved in the case of a man who developed gangrene from his ingrowing toenail and ultimately died.
-Until he presented to me in the hospital with the gangrene, he had not once been referred to a chiropodist or podiatrist to address the original problem.
-Instead 9 months of GP care with multiple courses of antibiotics had been tried.
-Unfortunately, all these years later and I still see patients who have had similar treatment plans that have failed to resolve their problem.
+Until he presented to me in the hospital with gangrene, he had not once been referred to a chiropodist or podiatrist to address the original problem.
+Instead, nine months of GP care with multiple courses of antibiotics had been tried.
+Unfortunately, all these years later, I still see patients with similar treatment plans that have failed to resolve their problems.
 The record I have experienced is a patient who presented at my clinic after having had 11 courses of antibiotics!
-It is so unnecessary and he was cured the same day he attended for treatment with me.
-The reason for this is simple though – ingrowing toenails wont heal properly whilst the nail edge continues to rub or impinge on the flesh.
-All it takes is removal of that nail edge, treatment of any associated infection, and the problem is sorted, at least until the nail edge grows back.
-However there are surgical solutions to stop this from happening.
+It is so unnecessary, and he was cured the same day he attended treatment with me.
+The reason for this is simple, though – ingrowing toenails won’t heal properly whilst the nail edge continues to rub or impinge on the flesh.
+All it takes is removing that nail edge and then treating any associated infection, and the problem is sorted, at least until the nail edge grows back.
+However, there are surgical solutions to stop this from happening.

 Physical costs – Ingrowing toenails can hurt.
 A lot!
 At the very least, they impact on footwear choices.
-Moreso, they impede activities that we may enjoy doing – walking, running, playing sport etc. Treatment of any infection can affect us as well though.
-Repeated courses of antibiotics can lead to a higher chance of developing resistance to antibiotics, as well as the chance of affecting the good bacteria in our digestive system.
+More so, they impede activities we may enjoy: walking, running, playing sports etc. Treatment of any infection can affect us as well, though.
+Repeated courses of antibiotics can lead to a a higher chance of developing resistance to antibiotics and the chance of affecting the good bacteria in our digestive system.

 Please don’t just take our word that we can resolve ingrowing toenails – here are some reviews from very satisfied patients: